 What is 'The 5Rs approach'?

-‘The 5Rs - a revision year approach to GCSE Maths resits’ is a manualised intervention which aims to support students re-sitting their GCSEs to improve their attainment.
-It consists of both a set lesson structure and lesson content, and three short initial diagnostic tests, which are used to determine where a student is currently sitting in terms of ability.
+‘The 5Rs - a revision year approach to GCSE Maths resits’ is a Education Endowment Foundation (EEF) project that aims to support students re-sitting their GCSEs to improve their attainment.

-The programme content is built on the 40 most common topics in GCSE exams, and common exam pitfalls have been mapped and built into the scheme of work.
+The programme content is built on the 40 most common topics in GCSE exams and common exam pitfalls.
 The programme also introduces students to alternative methods for undertaking common but tricky calculations, such as multiplying numbers and adding fractions.

 How can your college/school get involved?

 We are looking for 80 colleges/schools (settings) in England to take part in the trials.
 The evaluation will involve randomly selecting 40 out of the 80 settings to deliver the 5Rs approach, with the other half continuing with “business as usual” for the whole academic year (2019/2020).

 The Evaluation Team will use setting and student information provided by settings, including GCSE scores and information from the National Pupil Database (KS2), to assess any impact of the intervation on attainment.

 Settings will not be eligible if any of the following apply: